 Full-time employees working more than 1,040 hours annually are eligible for compensated vacation time.
-Eligible employees accrue vacation leave on a monthly basis, beginning on their hire date.
-The annual accrual amount, which varies based on hours worked and length of service, is established at 12 to 20 days.
+Eligible employees accrue vacation leave based on hours worked during the bi-weekly pay period.
+The accrual amount, which varies based on hours worked and length of service, is established at 12 to 20 days.
 Carryover of a maximum accrual of 180 hours is allowed, with any amount over the maximum forfeited.
 Upon termination of employment, any unused hours will be paid out.